-In maths this term we will be continuing with place value, addition and subtraction (up to 20) following the White Rose Maths Hub planning.
+In maths this term we will be continuing with place value, addition and subtraction (up to 50), weight and measure following the White Rose Maths Hub planning.

-In English we will be continuing with our phonics, learning new sounds and applying them to spelling.
-We will also be learning about comic books and adventure stories, having a go at writing our own superhero adventures.
+In English we will continue to practise and reinforce our phonics, learning new sounds and applying them to spelling.
+We will also be writing our own pirate stories, poems and sea shanties!

 Year 1 Homework

 Homework will be given out weekly, with new work handed out on a Friday to be completed for the following Thursday.
 This will usually consist of one maths worksheet and one phonics sheet linked to what we have been doing in class, as well as a spelling practise sheet with that week's spelling list.
 Sometimes, children will be given other activities to support their learning e.g. targeted handwriting sheets to help with particular letter formation.

 Reading books will be changed as and when they are completed.

 Thank you for your continued support with this.

 How To Help Your Child With English At Home

 Below you will find details of the different areas of learning your child will cover in English this year.
 If you can work on any of these at home it would be very much appreciated.